-Your local Chamber of Commerce, Business Development Centre, Business in Action group, Home-Based Business Association, Rotary Club – local business groups often have resources to offer such as lists of wholesalers.
+Your local business associations often have resources to offer such as lists of wholesalers.

 And the other business people you meet through meetings and business-related social functions such as meet-and-greets are great sources of leads.
-Don't be afraid to let the people you meet know what you're looking for.
+While networking, let the people you meet know what you're looking for.
 They'll keep it in mind and be on the hunt for you.

 Check your local sources.

 If you live in a city, there's a chance that there are some local manufacturers of the product you're looking for.
-Searching for "manufacturer (the products) (your city)" online or checking the yellow pages of your phone book can't hurt.
+Searching for "manufacturer (the products) (your city)" online or checking the yellow pages can't hurt.

 Don't Get Discouraged

-Through the web, through your connections, through industry sources – I'm sure you've noticed that there's one common theme here; you're going to have to do some legwork and search for the wholesalers you need.
+Through the web, through your connections, through industry sources – you will probably need to do some legwork and search for the wholesalers you need.
 Your competitors are not likely to tell you who theirs are or want to share them with you.